-WOMEN$Fund (YWCA, Anchorage) is a women's microlending program committed to providing training, networking, business counseling, and start-up loans to Anchorage entrepreneurial women.
+WOMEN$Fund (YWCA, Anchorage) is a women’s microlending program committed to providing training, networking, business counseling, and start-up loans to Anchorage entrepreneurial women.
 Women can receive extensive training in writing a business plan, applying for a loan, setting up accounting system and complying with tax requirements.
 Participants have access to WOMEN$fund loan fund, weekly group support, business counselor and networking opportunities.
+More information.

 ACCION is a private nonprofit organization that offers small business loans of up to $25,000 to business owners who may have trouble accessing commercial loans.
 They offer special programs for women- and minority-owned businesses.
 You can also list your products and services with ACCION to let purchasers know about your business.

 Tax-exempt bonds are debt securities issued by a state or local government development agency on behalf of a private business.
 Once issued, tax-exempt bonds are sold in the open market or purchased by investors or financial institutions.
 Interest income earned by the bond purchaser is exempt from state and local taxes, which allows the lender to pass savings to the borrower in the form of lower interest rates.
-More Info
+More Information.

 Angel Capital Association (ACA)